eclipse/elk/docs/content/gettingstarted/_index.md

 ### Graphiti-Based Editors

 If your editor is based on Graphiti, you're in a similar situation as the GMF people: it may just work out of the box.
 However, the GraphitiDiagramLayoutManager that comes with ELK may not always make the right choices.
-In fact, you will most likely need to subclass it to customize how exactly the KGraph is built, and then register it with ELK so your custom manager is used for your editor.
+In fact, you will most likely need to subclass it to customize how exactly the ElkGraph is built, and then register it with ELK so your custom manager is used for your editor.
 See the next section for how that is done.

 ### Custom Editors